siro20/P1P2_HBS_USBCdc_Modem/doc/handbook.md

 Connect P1, P2 (2) and the 40pin pin-header (1).

+### Set up RPi UART0

+#### Bluetooth module

+You must make sure that no other hardware is using the UART0.
+On RPI 3 the Bluetooth module is using UART0.
+Disable Bluetooth by adding this to `/boot/config.txt`:

+    dtoverlay=pi3-disable-bt

+#### Login shell
+Make also sure that no login shell is running by removing `console=ttyAMA0` from `/boot/cmdline.txt`

+It should look like this (or similar):

+    dwc_otg.lpm_enable=0 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline rootwait

+and not like this:

+    dwc_otg.lpm_enable=0 console=ttyAMA0,115200 kgdboc=ttyAMA0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline rootwait

 ## Flashing new firmware on the Pico

 You need to connect the Micro-USB cable to use the USB mass storage